aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-potx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to POTX or Online App" h2="Export DOCM to POTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOCM file format is a Microsoft Word document that contains macros, which are pieces of code that automate tasks.
+This makes it a powerful tool for automating tasks, but it is not compatible with other applications.
+Therefore, it is necessary to convert DOCM to POTX, which is a PowerPoint presentation file format.

+<h2>How Aspose.Total Helps for DOCM to POTX Conversion</h2>

+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOCM to POTX.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these two APIs, users can easily convert DOCM to POTX.

+The process begins by loading the DOCM file using Aspose.Words for C++.
+This API allows users to read and write a variety of document formats, including DOCM.
+Once the DOCM file is loaded, it can be converted to HTML using Aspose.Words for C++.

+The HTML file can then be loaded via the PowerPoint manipulation C++ API, Aspose.Slides for C++.
+This API allows users to create, edit, and save PowerPoint presentations.
+With Aspose.Slides for C++, users can create a new presentation from the HTML file and save it as a POTX file.

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOCM to POTX conversion while using two of it's APIs.
-Load your DOCM using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POTX.
+In conclusion, Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOCM to POTX.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these two APIs, users can easily convert DOCM to POTX by loading the DOCM file using Aspose.Words for C++, converting it to HTML, and then loading the HTML via Aspose.Slides for C++ to create a new presentation and save it as a POTX file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}